chyoon2/AnimalShelterApi/README.md

 ##### Download Postman:
 1. Download and Install the Postman application https://www.postman.com/downloads/
 2. Host the server and use Postman to make your HttpRequests.
+Follow the route addresses demonstrated in Swagger.

 ## Route Display Courtesy of Swagger
 1) After launching the server you can view this route tree ![here](http://localhost:5000/swagger/index.html#/)